 As soon as freight arrives at its port of export, the work begins to get it positioned and secured onto a marine vessel for the next portion of its journey.

-This often means that non-containerized and breakbulk freight must be offloaded from its pre-carriage vehicle, deposited within the port until its ocean carrier is ready for loading, loaded onto the soon-to-be-departed vessel and securely lashed for what promises to be an exciting journey.
+This often means that non-containerized and breakbulk cargo must be offloaded from its pre-carriage vehicle, deposited within the port until its ocean carrier is ready for loading, loaded onto the soon-to-be-departed vessel and securely lashed for what promises to be an exciting journey.

 The workers charged with handling, transferring, processing, loading and securing cargo while at the port are called Longshoremen and/or Stevedores.